-The London’s East End is known for several things: EastEnders, gangland, Jack the Ripper, but also for its eclectic street art collection.
+The London’s East End is known for several things: EastEnders, gangland and Jack the Ripper.
+But is also famous for its eclectic street art collection.
 Some of the most famous street artists have shown their creativity there, and new pieces of graffiti art are continuously added or exchanged.
-Despite becoming a tourist attraction, the East End has not lost its charm, and in my opinion spending a day in this area is a must when staying in London for a few days.
+Despite becoming a tourist attraction, the East End has not lost its charm, and spending a day in this area is a must when staying in London for a few days.

 The East End is a district of Central and East London, an area stretching from the medieval walls of the City of London to the northern bank of the Thames with no universally accepted boundaries.
 Home of the Cockney-culture, known for Jack the Ripper, the gangland, and gang wars, immigrants from Russia, Bangladesh, the Caribbean and other former parts of the Empire found their first homes there.
 The East End’s empty buildings and affordable rent quickly started to attract artists and free spirits.